 Defend Your Rights at Work

-Fighting for better pay or working conditions can be an intimidating task, especially since not all employers and managers welcome such efforts.
-However, you have many rights as an employee under the NLRA as well as other state and federal laws.
-Whether you’re seeking assistance from the NLRB or you’re unsure about your rights and options, contact a local labor attorney who can advise you about your rights and steer you in the right direction.
+Fighting for better pay or working conditions can be intimidating, especially since not all employers and managers welcome such efforts.
+However, you have many rights as an employee under the NLRA and other state and federal laws.
+If you're considering union activity or unsure about your rights and options, contact a local labor attorney who can advise you about your rights and steer you in the right direction.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help